The existence of a transverse universal knot: Introduction

-To prove this theorem, we will show that it is possible to find a contact branch covering $\varphi: (S^3, \xi_{std}) \to (S^3, \xi_{std})$ branched along some knot $K$ such that $\varphi^{-1}(K)$ contains a sublink that is contact isotopic to the universal transverse link $L$ given in \cite{TUL}.
-Now, by composing $\varphi$ with contact branch coverings $\varphi':M \to S^3$ along $L$, we obtain all contact manifolds as contact branch coverings along $K$; therefore, $K$ becomes universal.
+\begin{thm} There is a universal transverse knot. \end{thm} \begin{proof} The proof is just a corollary of Theorem \ref{thm:main-theorem}.
+From it, we know that there exists a contact branch covering $\varphi: (S^3, \xi_{std}) \to (S^3, \xi_{std})$ branched along some transverse knot $K$ such that $\varphi^{-1}(K)$ contains a sublink that is contact isotopic to the universal transverse link $L$ given in \cite{TUL}.